For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

 Ian is author of the Pragmatic titles Scripted GUI Testing With Ruby and Using JRuby.

-Ben Evans is co-founder of jClarity, a startup which makes performance tools for development & ops teams.
-His career highlights to date include: Chief architect for Listed Derivatives at Deutsche Bank, performance testing the Google IPO, initial UK trials of 3G networks with BT, building award-winning websites for some of Hollywood’s biggest hits of the 90s, developing some of the UK’s very first true e-commerce websites and providing technology to help some of the UK’s most vulnerable people.
+Ben Evans is a cofounder of jClarity, a startup that makes performance tools for development and ops teams.
+His career highlights to date include holding the position of chief architect for listed derivatives at Deutsche Bank, performance testing the Google IPO, working on the initial UK trials of 3G networks with BT, building award-winning websites for some of Hollywood’s biggest hits of the 90s, developing some of the UK’s very first true ecommerce websites, and providing technology to help some of the UK’s most vulnerable people.
+Before joining the tech industry, Ben was a researcher in theoretical physics, working on theories which are now being tested at the LHC.

 Paul Fremantle is Chief Technology Officer of WSO2, where he leads the technical team in building the Open Source SOA and Cloud middleware.
 Paul is a Member of the Apache Software Foundation and VP of Apache Synapse, as well as regular technical blogger and presenter.
 Paul was listed as one of Infoworld’s top 25 CTOs in 2008 and was previously a Senior Technical Staff Member at IBM.
 He holds two Master’s degrees from Oxford University, and has co-authored two books on XML and Web Services.